Mercedes GLA hybrid reliability & safety rating

 The Mercedes GLA 250 e is likely to be reliable and safe, but we've no official data on either front just yet

-Mercedes hasn't been rated very highly for overall owner satisfaction in the Driver Power survey, with a near-bottom 28th-place finish out of 30 manufacturers in the 2020 edition, but then neither were high-end rivals like BMW (27th), Land Rover (25th) or Audi (21st).
-On the safety front, there's better news: in July 2021, Euro NCAP applied the Mercedes B-Class' five-start crash-test result from 2019 to the GLA, as the two cars are very similar under the metal.
+Mercedes came 13th out of 29 manufacturers for owner satisfaction in the 2021 Driver Power survey; a big improvement from a near-bottom 28th place out of 30 manufacturers in the 2020 edition.
+This put it ahead of high-end rivals like BMW (21st), Land Rover (22nd) and Audi (23rd).
+On the safety front, there's better news: in July 2021, Euro NCAP applied the Mercedes B-Class' five-star crash-test result from 2019 to the GLA, as the two cars are very similar under the metal.

 Mercedes GLA hybrid reliability & problems

 The new GLA hasn't been on sale long enough for any problems to be made obvious – but we can take lessons learned from the A-Class, a car that's mechanically similar and has been on sale for longer.
-The car finished 36th out of 100 cars in the 2020 Driver Power owner satisfaction survey, with a below-average 12.8% of owners reporting a fault with their cars.
+It finished 23rd out of 75 cars in the 2021 Driver Power owner satisfaction survey, with good scores across the board.
 It's safe to assume that the GLA will return a similar figure.

 There's the usual array of top-shelf active safety kit, too: standard Exclusive Edition cars get Mercedes' active brake assist, speed-limit assist, active lane-keep assist and attention assist systems as standard, while top-end Premium Plus cars get adaptive LED headlights and traffic-sign assist.
 The GLA hybrid also gets an acoustic warning system that alerts other road users to its presence at speeds under 19mph when running in electric mode.